Encyclopedia … combined with a great Buyer's Guide!

 More general term: optical amplifiers

-Category: optical amplifiers
+Category: article belongs to category optical amplifiers optical amplifiers

 The gain medium of an optical amplifier can achieve only a limited amount of gain.
 A method for obtaining a much higher gain is to geometrically arrange multiple passes of light through an amplifier, which is then called a multipass amplifier.
 The simplest case is that of a double-pass amplifier, where a beam passes the crystal just two times, usually with exactly or nearly opposite propagation directions.